 Makes the query to get the data we need.
 Edit this function to specify the account and Google Analytics view you want to use.
 It is set to use your default settings, which is convenient for me, but you really should set it to a specific view to avoid reporting the wrong web property by mistake some day in the future (if your default selection changes).

-The Filters tab sets a filter to restrict the response to content where the Page dimension matches a regular expression of “/20../”, meaning any pages with /2000/ through /2099/ in it, but it might also match /20AA/ or similar if your site has such things.
+The Filters tab in the wizard sets a filter to restrict the response to content where the Page dimension matches a regular expression of “/20../”, meaning any pages with /2000/ through /2099/ in it, but it might also match /20AA/ or similar if your site has such things.

-In the end result, we have a column of links that let us go to the actual article.
-Google’s Page dimension does not include the hostname component (https://www.analyticsedge.com), so we have to join the Hostname column with the Page column to build one.
-Note that it is still missing the “http://” part, but we will add that later.
+In the end report, we want a column of links that let us go to the actual article.
+Google’s Page dimension does not include the hostname component (https://www.analyticsedge.com), so we have to join the Hostname dimension with the Page dimension to build one.
+Note that it is still missing the “https://” part, but we will add that later.

 Now that the Page column is no longer needed, we’ll use it to determine the year and month that the article was published.
 This takes a series of steps, the first of which is to extract the 2014/08 portion from the URL, and a regular expression replacement does the trick.

-Next we split the Month of Year column (201409) into year (2014) and month (09) portions using the fixed number of characters option, then split the Page column (2014/08) using the “/” character.
-The result is 4 new columns with year and month components we need for the cohort analysis — the month measured and the month published.
+Next we split the Month of Year column (201409) into year (2014) and month (09) portions using the fixed number of characters option (resulting in Month of Year-1 and Month of Year-2), then split the Page column (2014/08) using the “/” character (resulting in Page-1, Page-2, etc).
+The result is 4 new columns with the year and month components we need for a cohort analysis — the month being measured, and the month the article was published.

 Convert by name

-Note that the 4 columns are text, and to do any calculations with them, we need to convert them into numbers.
+Note that the 4 new columns are text, and to do any calculations with them, we need to convert them into numbers.
+Convert can easily do this.

-Now the challenge: having the year and month the article was published and the year and month when pageviews were counted, calculate the difference in months.
-Several ways you could tackle this; I divided the months by 12 to create fractions of a year, then added that to the years, then got the difference, and finally multiplied by 12 to get it in months.
-[In hindsight, if I had multiplied the years by 12, I could have kept it all in months and saved a step and avoided the next step].
+Now a small math challenge: having the year and month the article was published and the year and month when pageviews were counted, calculate the difference expressed in months.
+Several ways you could tackle this; I multiplied the years by 12, then added the associated months column, then got the difference between the two dates (in months).

-I am going to want to pivot the table by the Age, but before I do that, I sort on the Age column in ascending order.
-This causes the pivot operation to put the columns in ascending numerical order — they get created in the order they are ‘discovered’ as the pivot takes place.
+Just before I pivot the table by the Age, I sort the Age column in ascending order.
+This causes the pivot operation to put the columns (Ages) in ascending numerical order — they get created in the order they are ‘discovered’ as the pivot takes place.

 Here I create new columns for each unique age value and collapse the table to show the number of pageviews for each page versus the age of the article.